When life weighs us down with lemons, let us take our lead from the lessons of both the past and the future. By Afia R Fitriati.

 In spite of all the grief and violence that he experienced, this man also made some unparalleled achievements in his lifetime.

-Despite being brought up only as a shepherd, this illiterate man successfully managed a thriving business, educated a society and touched the hearts of many.
-There were times when his body was shaken by sorrow, but those moments didn’t prevent him from being a loving husband and father, as well as a caring neighbour, till his last days.
+Despite being brought up only as a shepherd, this illiterate man successfully managed a thriving business, educated society and touched the hearts of many.
+There were times when his body was shaken by sorrow, but those moments didn’t prevent him from being a loving husband and father, as well as a caring neighbor, till his last days.

 I’m sure you know who this person was.
 The good news is that, despite our life challenges, each one of us can sculpt our own success story just as this man, Prophet Muhammad (peace be upon him), did.
 We need not look further than the Manual of Life that he passed down to us to find the means and directions that will guide us safely through the minefield of life’s challenges.